whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/how-to/write-yaml.md

 You can see that YAML does not use any special characters and is easier to read.

-## How to write a valid YAML file
+## How to Write a Valid YAML File

 - YAML is case sensitive
 - YAML file extensions are .yaml , .yml
 - Data structures are defined using line separations and whitespace indentations.
 Tabs are not allowed in YAML.

 - Numerals
 Unquoted numerals are considered as integers or floating-point values.

  *Integers* can be decimal, octal, or hexadecimal